ECMWF ERA5-Land and ERA5

 Strength Description

-High Spatial Resolution 0.1° x 0.1°; Native resolution is ~9 km.9 km grid.
+High spatial resolution 0.1° x 0.1°; Native resolution is ~9 km.9 km grid.

-Long-Term Consistency Extends back to 1950, enabling long-term climate studies and trend analysis.
+Long-term consist data Extends back to 1950, enabling long-term climate studies and trend analysis.

-Hourly Data Availability Supports high-frequency climate and hydrological applications.
+Hourly data availability Supports high-frequency climate and hydrological applications.

 Limitations of ERA5-Land